Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 Printing is usually the preferred method for large back logos because it allows larger artwork and more detailed designs.

-Sleeve Logos
+Sleeve logos

 Sleeve logos are often used as a secondary branding position.
 This placement is commonly used for: